 A decoy database can be set up to monitor software vulnerabilities and spot attacks exploiting insecure system architecture or using SQL injection, SQL services exploitation, or privilege abuse.
 A honeypot created for the database is ElasticHoney.
 It catches malicious requests that try to attack the RCE vulnerabilities.
 Most decoy database for honeypot systems work on Windows and Linux computers and is written in Python, Java, or any other popular computing languages.

 A malware honeypot mimics software apps and APIs to invite malware attacks.
 The characteristics of the malware can then be analyzed to develop anti-malware software or to close vulnerabilities in the API.
-However, if you want some easy ways to remove malware from your Windows device without using a malware honeypot, some easy steps will completely eradicate them from your device.
+However, if you want easy ways to remove malware from your Windows device without using a malware honeypot, some easy steps will completely eradicate them.

 A spider honeypot is intended to trap web crawlers (i.e., spiders) by creating web pages and links only accessible to crawlers.
-Detecting crawlers can help you learn how to block malicious bots, as well as ad-network crawlers.
+Detecting crawlers can help you learn how to block malicious bots and ad-network crawlers.

 High-Interaction and Low-Interaction Honeypots

 A honeypot can either be high-interaction or low-interaction.
 Low-interaction honeypots use fewer resources and collect basic information about the level and type of threat and where it is coming from.
-They are easy and quick to set up, usually with just some basic simulated TCP and IP protocols and network services.
+They are easy and quick to set up, usually with just some basic simulated TCP, IP protocols, and network services.
 However, there's nothing in the honeypot to engage the attacker for very long.
 Thus, you won't get in-depth information on their habits or complex threats.

-On the other hand, high-interaction honeypots aim to get hackers to spend as much time as possible within the honeypot, giving plenty of information about their intentions and targets, as well as the vulnerabilities they are exploiting.
+On the other hand, high-interaction honeypots aim to get hackers to spend as much time as possible within the honeypot, giving plenty of information about their intentions and targets and the vulnerabilities they are exploiting.
 Think of it as a honeypot with added 'glue' - databases, systems, and processes that can engage an attacker for much longer.
 It enables researchers to track where attackers go in the system to find sensitive information, what tools they use to escalate privileges, or what exploits they use to compromise the system.

 High-interaction honeypots are, however, resource-hungry.
 It is more difficult and time-consuming to set them up and monitor them.
 They can also create a risk; if they're not secured with a 'Honeywell, a determined and cunning hacker could use a high-interaction honeypot to attack other internet hosts or send spam from a compromised machine.

 The usages of honeypots are mostly done for your cybersecurity purposes.
-There are some reasons why they are widely used by internet service providers to protect their users’ internet privacy and security.
+There are some reasons why internet service providers widely use them to protect their users’ internet privacy and security.